-Roadness Britain is a subsidiary of Roadness International, a privately-owned company; we publish twelve of the world’s leading multi-media brands in the UK.
+Roadness is a subsidiary, a privately-owned company; we publish twelve of the world’s leading multi-media brands.

 Roadness is renowned as the authority on the latest trends in car, travel, fashion, interiors and luxury products, and for influential reporting – from cutting-edge exposes in current affairs to truthful views on travel experiences.

 Data privacy and protection is very important to us for everyone who uses our products and services, and who entrusts us with their information.
 We have written this privacy notice so you can better understand how we collect data, what we do with it and how we look after it.
 We will tell you how long we keep data and what happens when we no longer need it.
 We will also outline what rights you have over your data and how we protect and facilitate those rights.